OSVR/OSVR-JSON-Schemas/doc/display_descriptor_schema_v1/Structure of JSON descriptor file for HMDs.md

 The *`field_of_view`* section defines the optical parameters of the HMD.
 Since some HMDs have partial overlap -- meaning that the viewing direction of the left and right eye are not identical -- we define the field of view of just one eye and then the overlap between them.

 *`monocular_horizontal`* and *`monocular_horizontal`* fields of view are in degrees. *`overlap_percent`* is in percent of the monocular horizontal field of view.
-For instance, consider the diagram below showing the viewing direction of the Sensics dSight (left eye in red, right eye in green):
+For instance, consider the diagram below showing the viewing direction of the Sensics **dSight** (not the zSight used in the rest of this example) - left eye in red, right eye in green, and the dashed line indicating the forward direction:

 ![](dSight-viewing-angles.png)